wilfred-dev/wilfred/docs/installation.md

 # Snap (experimental)

 !!! warning
     The snap package is not considered stable.
 You can only install it using the `--devmode` which is not recommended in a production environment.
 For now, please use the pip package.
+See issue [#6](https://github.com/wilfred-dev/wilfred/issues/6) for updates regarding the snap package.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/wilfred)